-Projects in this category include those at John Stanford Elementary, Maple Elementary, and North Beach Elementary School; Salmon Bay K-8 School; Ballard High School, Cleveland High School, Franklin High School, Nathan Hale High School, and Ingraham High School; and at the John Stanford Center for Educational Excellence (JSCEE), and John Marshall High School.
+Projects in this category include those at John Stanford Elementary, Maple Elementary, and North Beach Elementary School; Salmon Bay K-8 School; Ballard High School, Cleveland High School, Franklin High School, Nathan Hale High School, and Ingraham High School; and at the John Stanford Center for Educational Excellence (JSCEE), and John Marshall Interim Site.
 The projects are expected to have limited construction-related impacts and are repairs, remodeling, and maintenance activities to existing buildings, which are categorically exempt from SEPA under WAC 197-11-800(3).

-One of the BTA V Capital Levy Program is to address seismic upgrades needed at Memorial Stadium by either upgrading the existing structure or demolishing the existing structure and replacing it with a new stadium structure with seismic stability.
+One of the BTA V Capital Levy Program projects is to address seismic upgrades needed at Memorial Stadium by either upgrading the existing structure or demolishing the existing structure and replacing it with a new stadium structure with seismic stability.

 Demolition and replacement of Memorial Stadium was previously analyzed in the BEX V Capital Levy in 2019.
 However, that proposal was different from what is currently proposed because it proposed demolition and replacement with a school and stadium.
+Because the proposed impacts would be less than previously contemplated, the programmatic level SEPA review for Memorial Stadium has been completed.